NuNetwork/documentation/_kb/backups.md

  In some cases you'll want to back up your entire data directory which contains your wallet files, blockchain, and other data required by Nu to run.
 Follow the steps to create a backup of the data directory.

   1. First locate the data directory for your operating system.
 You can use the guide [located here](https://docs.nubits.com/creating-conf-file/#find-the-nu-data-directory).
   1. If you need to keep the existing data directory simply copy/paste the entire directory somewhere.
 If you don't need to keep the files in place just rename the directory.
-For exanmple you can add "BACKUP" to the end, which on a Linux system would look like ".nuBACKUP".
+For example you can add "BACKUP" to the end, which on a Linux system would look like ".nuBACKUP".